 - A residence situated within 500 feet of a congregate shelter for adults sold for an estimated 7.1 percent less than a similar residence sold at a comparable time located 500 feet to 1,000 feet from a shelter for adults.
-In dollar terms, this means that if a property more than 500 feet from a shelter sold for \$1 million, a comparable residence within 500 feet of a congregate shelter for adults sold for about \$929,000. - A property located within 500 feet of a shelter for homeless families with children sold for an estimated 6.4 percent less than a similar residence 500 feet to 1,000 feet from a shelter for families with children. - Proximity to multiple shelters had a bigger effect-residences located within 1,000 feet of two or more shelters sold for an estimate (Close to home: Does proximity to a homeless shelter affect residential property values in manhattan?)
+In dollar terms, this means that if a property more than 500 feet from a shelter sold for \$1 million, a comparable residence within 500 feet of a congregate shelter for adults sold for about \$929,000. - A property located within 500 feet of a shelter for homeless families with children sold for an estimated 6.4 percent less than a similar residence 500 feet to 1,000 feet from a shelter for families with children. - Proximity to multiple shelters had a bigger effect-residences located within 1,000 feet of two or more shelters sold for an estimate (Close to home:

+Does proximity to a homeless shelter affect residential property values in manhattan?)

-The National Association of Realtors has determined that housing values can potentially drop by 12.7 percent when there is a homeless shelter in your neighborhood but that its impact is actually less than the following: a high concentration of renters, a strip club, and a bad school, which lowered property values by a whopping 22.2%.
+The National Association of Realtors has determined that housing values can potentially drop by 12.7 percent when there is a homeless shelter in your neighborhood, ranking ahead of a high concentration of renters, a strip club, and a bad school, which lowered property values by a whopping 22.2%.
 (Pan, 2016)

 The effect of homeless camps on property values can only be estimated.
-In addition to increased crime and drug use, a measure of "curb appeal" is often used to estimate the value of a home when it goes onto the market.
+In addition to increased crime and drug use, "curb appeal" is often used to estimate the value of a home when it goes onto the market.